Steelcase Gesture Review (2026)

 What the Gesture does well

-• BIFMA-certified 400 lb capacity with a 12-year warranty.
-Steelcase's warranty coverage is one of the strongest in the category and the BIFMA x5.1 certification means structural integrity has been independently tested.
+• 12-year warranty, BIFMA-certified 400 lb capacity.
+Steelcase's warranty coverage is one of the strongest in the category and the structural integrity has been independently tested.

 Where the Gesture falls short